isabella232/offer-decisioning.en/help/offer-library/using/creating-personalized-offers.md

     1. By default, the **[!UICONTROL All visitors]** decision rule option is selected, meaning that any profile will be eligible to be presented the offer.

-        If you want to associate a specific decision rule to the offer, select the **[!UICONTROL Segment of visitors]** option, then drag the desired decision rule from the left pane into the **[!UICONTROL Decision rule]** area.
+        If you want to associate a specific decision rule to the offer, select the **[!UICONTROL Decision rule]** option, then drag the desired rule from the left pane into the **[!UICONTROL Decision rule]** area.
 For more on how to create a decision rule, refer to [this section](../../offer-library/using/creating-decision-rules.md).

         ![](assets/offer_rule.png)